aiformankind/covid-19-hackathon/README.md

 ### Add Your Ideas Below

+1. Realtime monitoring of temperature.
-1. Can someone tell me where I can find a mask ?
+2. Can someone tell me where I can find a mask ?

 ### Resources
 https://github.com/aiformankind/covid-19